infotexture/dita-bootstrap/README.md

 ![Sample DITA Bootstrap output](images/custom-bootstrap.png)

-For more extensive SASS customizations, you may want to install the [dita-bootstrap.sass][10] plug-in.
+For more extensive Sass customizations, you may want to install the [dita-bootstrap.sass][10] plug-in.

 ### Common Bootstrap utility classes